 Why are there unlabeled meters on the Status Effects Tracker Card?

-I included 2 additional unlabeled meters in case you need to count/track something unlisted.
+I included 2 additional unlabeled meters in case you want to count/track something unlisted.

-Wait, I have 6 Keys- I should be able to roll 6 Key Dice but only have 4 came with the game?
+Wait, I have 6 Keys- I should be able to roll 6 Key Dice but the game only came with 4?

 First off, congrats.
 I have never got all 6 keys before, very impressive.
 In this case roll the 4 key dice you do have.
 Chances are you can open any of the 3 doors.
 If you can’t, roll 2 of them again.